-- Does it requires a permanent professional legislature for prudent oversight, aren’t frequent elections a danger to the economic well-being of the Republic?
+- Does it require a permanent professional legislature for prudent oversight, aren’t frequent elections a danger to the economic well-being of the Republic?

 - Wouldn’t a stronger (more authoritarian?) executive branch with a better handle on central planning and centralized program administration be important for an MMT framework?